 The financial report covers Master Builders Association of New South Wales ("the Association") as an individual entity and Master Builders Association of New South Wales and Controlled Entities as a consolidated entity.
 The Master Builders Association of New South Wales is an industry association domiciled in Australia.

-The financial statements were authorised for issue on 10 October 2023 by the council of management.
+The financial statements were authorised for issue on 15 October 2024 by the council of management.

 Note 2.
-Significant accounting policies
+Material accounting policy information